veronica365/react-math-magicians/README.md

 ## 🔭 Future Features <a name="future-features"></a>

-- [ ] Add tasks that were for the student C.
+- [ ] Add more tests and improve the application CSS styles

 <p align="right">(<a href="#readme-top">back to top</a>)</p>